mdom/txtnish/README.md

 # Installation

 *txtnish* only depends on tools you normally find in a posix environment: awk, sort, cut and sh.
-There are only two exceptions: You need curl to download twtxt files and a xargs that support parallel processing via *-P*.
+There are only two exceptions: you need curl to download twtxt files and a xargs that support parallel processing via *-P*.
 You can use a xargs without, but then txtnish falls back to downloading one url after another.

-Installation itself is as easy as it gets: Just copy the script somewhere in your *PATH*.
+Installation itself is as easy as it gets: just copy the script somewhere in your *PATH*.

 # Subcommands